open-component-model/ocm-k8s-toolkit/README.md

 As a result, FluxCDs can now consume the information of the `Resource` and deploy the Helm Chart:
 - `OCIRepository`: Watches and downloads the resource from the location provided by the `Resource` status.
-- `HelmRelease`: Refers to the `OCIRepository` and deploys the Helm Chart into the Kubernetes cluster.
+- `HelmRelease`: Refers to the `OCIRepository`, lets you configure the helm chart, and deploys the Helm Chart into the Kubernetes cluster.

 A more detailed architecture description of the OCM K8s Toolkit can be found [here](docs/architecture/architecture.md).